Continuous-variable quantum communication: CV quantum communication beyond QKD

-While QT supposes the teleportation of a quantum state, its experimental test must also include verification, performed by a verifier (often referred to as a third party, Victor), who prepares and characterizes the input state and measures the output state, in order to assess the resulting fidelity.
-Experimental realization of unconditional CV-QT was first reported in~\cite{Furusawa1998} using two-mode entanglement, produced by parametric down-conversion in an optical parametric oscillator (OPO).
-The experimental fidelity of coherent-state teleportation of $0.58 \pm 0.02$ was obtained, confirming the advantage of quantum teleportation over the classical benchmark.
-Fidelity of $0.61 \pm0.02$ (or $0.62$ after correcting for the efficiency of the verifying detector) was reported in~\cite{Zhang2003}.
-Teleportation of modulated coherent states was demonstrated in~\cite{Bowen2003} in the experiment with entangled channel state, produced by coupling of two -4.8~dB squeezed states from two OPAs, showing the optimized fidelity of $0.64 \pm 0.02$.
+While QT supposes the teleportation of a quantum state, its experimental test must also include verification, performed by a verifier (often referred to as a third party Victor) who prepares and characterizes the input state and measures the output state in order to assess the resulting fidelity.
+Experimental realization of unconditional CV QT was first reported by~\cite{Furusawa1998} who used two-mode entanglement produced by parametric down-conversion in an optical parametric oscillator (OPO).
+The experimental fidelity of coherent-state teleportation of $0.58 \pm 0.02$ was obtained, thus confirming the advantage of quantum teleportation over the classical benchmark.
+Fidelity of $0.61 \pm0.02$ (or $0.62$ after correcting for the efficiency of the verifying detector) was reported by~\cite{Zhang2003}.
+Teleportation of modulated coherent states was demonstrated by~\cite{Bowen2003} in an experiment with an entangled channel state, produced by coupling of two -4.8~dB squeezed states from two OPAs, showing the optimized fidelity of $0.64 \pm 0.02$.

-The benchmark of no-cloning limit was surpassed in~\cite{Takei2005}, reporting the fidelity of $0.7 \pm 0.02$ and also demonstrating CV entanglement swapping, verified by confirming the sub-shot noise fluctuations of the quadrature differences of the two residual modes.
-The experimental scheme was based on two sources of entanglement (by coupling pairs of orthogonally squeezed states produced by four OPOs), measured by four homodyne detectors.
-Teleportation of a squeezed state with confirmed sub-shot-noise fluctuations on the output was reported in~\cite{Takei2005a} with fidelity $0.85 \pm 0.05$, which is above the classical limit for such states, experimentally verified as $0.73 \pm 0.04$.
-Coherent-state teleportation fidelity of $0.83 \pm 0.01$ was reported in~\cite{Yukawa2008} by using high degrees (-6~dB) of OPO squeezing to produce strong two-mode entanglement, also suggesting sequential teleportation towards advanced quantum information processing.
+The benchmark of no-cloning limit was surpassed by~\cite{Takei2005} who reported the fidelity of $0.7 \pm 0.02$ and also demonstrating CV entanglement swapping, which was verified through confirmation of the sub-shot-noise fluctuations of the quadrature differences of the two residual modes.
+The experimental scheme was based on two sources of entanglement (by coupling pairs of orthogonally squeezed states produced by four OPOs), measured with four homodyne detectors.
+Teleportation of a squeezed state with confirmed sub-shot-noise fluctuations on the output was reported by~\cite{Takei2005a} with fidelity $0.85 \pm 0.05$, which is above the classical limit for such states that has been experimentally verified as $0.73 \pm 0.04$.
+A coherent-state teleportation fidelity of $0.83 \pm 0.01$ was reported by~\cite{Yukawa2008} who used high degrees (-6~dB) of OPO squeezing to produce strong two-mode entanglement, which also suggests sequential teleportation toward advanced quantum information processing.